-The only thing better than a cold beer on a warm day is drinking it accompained by your best four-legged friend.
+The only thing better than a cold beer on a warm day is drinking it accompanied by your best four-legged friend.
 Now, a Wake Forest business is making that easier to do.

 TripsWithPets.com recently unveiled its list of dog-friendly breweries.
-It joins their list of dog-friendly restaurants, beaches and other attractions.
-Named “Best Pet Travel Site” by Consumer Reports, the website provides pet friendly travel guides and allows users to make reservations at more than 30,000 accommodations across the United States and Canada that allow animals.
+It joins the website’s list of dog-friendly restaurants, beaches and other attractions.
+Named “Best Pet Travel Site” by Consumer Reports, the site provides pet-friendly travel guides and allows users to make reservations at more than 30,000 accommodations across the United States and Canada that allow animals.

 “We want to be the one-stop shop when people are looking to do things with their pets, and we want people to be able to do things with their pets wherever they are,” said Kim Salerno, TripsWithPets.com’s president and founder.

 Salerno began the website out of her basement in 2003, while she was living in Maine.
 After working as an online marketing director for Delta and Continental Airlines, she wanted to branch out on her own and decided to turn her love for animals into a business.

 Never miss a local story.